Part of our Best Pubs in London microsite. See if we've included your local.

 The downstairs bar is partitioned into three drinking areas, linked via charmingly diminutive openings.
 There’s more room, and a different atmosphere, upstairs.

 Rather than being an homage to the popular Game of Thrones character, or the newsreader of similar name, the pub is instead named after a local doctor, who was the first to find evidence that cholera spreads through tainted water.
 John Snow started mapping incidences of the disease in Soho, and noticed clusters around the Broad Street water pump.
-Snow disabled the pump (a replica of which stands nearby) and the local epidemic stopped.
+Snow disabled the pump (a recently restored replica of which stands outside) and the local epidemic stopped.
 It took time for his findings to be accepted, but the discovery eventually saved millions of lives.

 No such dangers from the present liquids served on the premises.